wattlebirdaz/bashcms2_contents/posts/20200406_bashtechniques/main.md

 ### `set -o pipefail`
 This is where `set -o pipeline` comes in.
 This will modify the exit status of the last command of the pipeline to:

-- zero: If all commands in the pipeline fails
+- zero: If all commands in the pipeline exit successfully
 - non-zero: Other

 ```bash